8base/old-documentation/8base-console/platform-tools/users.md

 ### App Users
 When a user signs up for your application (or is added manually), a role can be added to their user record.
 This role will determine the priveledges that they have when using the app.

 Currently, it is required that users sign up with a valid email address.
-When using 8base Authentication, a confirmation email will get sent to the user.
+When using 8base Authentication, a confirmation email will be sent to the user.

 ### Updating User
 When inside the [User Administration](https://app.8base.com/users) user's `firstName`, `lastName`, `email`, and `roles` can be updated.
 This can be accomplished by clicking `Edit` in the row dropdown and using the popover form as needed.